-During the summer months our garage doors bear the brunt of the traffic that comes in and out of our homes.
-All that use means that by the time Fall and Winter roll around, your doors are ready for some much needed love to keep them working through the change in conditions.
-Lower temperatures mean the operators and springs are working harder to keep the doors moving at the same rate that they were when it was warm outside.
+For most of us, the garage door bears the brunt of the traffic that comes in and out of our homes.
+All that use means your doors are in need of some love and attention.
 To make sure your operators and springs last, it’s important to do some preventative seasonal maintenance on your hardware.
+Lower temperatures mean the operators and springs are working harder to keep the doors moving at the same rate that they did when it was warm outside.
 We’ve compiled a list containing three of the most crucial maintenance procedures you can do to help ward off the deterioration of your door.

 The easiest and most straight forward thing for any homeowner to do is to spray lubricant on any and all moving parts of their door.
 The tricky part is that not all moving parts require the same lube.
 I can’t stress this enough, DO NOT use classic Multi – Use WD 40 on your garage doors.
 Although it’s great at removing water condensation and moisture, it can also repel or wash off other lubricants.
 It may seem to work just fine initially, but in the long run this will cause your rollers to dry out.
 For lubricating your doors and hardware we recommend “WD 40 Specialists : White Lithium Grease”, “WD 40 Specialists : Water Resistant Silicon Grease”, “Blaster Garage Door Lube”, or “Blaster White Lithium Grease”.
-These are a few examples of good quality door lubricants/greases that you can find at almost any hardware store.
+These are a few examples of good quality door lubricants/greases that you can find at almost any hardware store (I’ve linked them to Amazon for your convenience).

 2. Door Balance: